IKHSRF/IKHSRF/README.md

 - �  I’m currently learning machine learning and backend development with scala
 - 👯 I’m looking to collaborate with other developer around the world
 - 🥅 2021 Goals: Contribute more to Open Source projects
-- ⚡ Fun fact: I love to code
+- ⚡ Fun fact: 90% of my code is from google

 ## My Stats
 ![Ikhsan github stats](https://github-readme-stats.vercel.app/api?username=ikhsrf&count_private=true&theme=synthwave&show_icons=true&include_all_commits=true)